"Charm is a way of getting the answer yes without asking a clear question."

 In the Rigid Romeo shadow, the Infinite Player's energy collapses into possessive, joyless commitment.

-You've stopped trying to delight your partner.
-Your relationship has become all duty and no play.
+We've stopped trying to delight our partner.
+Our relationship has become all duty and no play.

-You may be committed, but you're not enjoyable.
+We may be committed, but we're not enjoyable.

 Near Enemies: False Versions